 NMOS logic refers to building the standard cells we need for our IC out of only N-type MOSFETs.
 This is a form of resistor-transistor logic, where the pulldown path uses an N type transistor, and the pullup path uses a resistor.

 Here is how we can build an inverter from only N-type MOSFETS.

 If the input is low, the gate is not charged and current doesn’t flow through the MOSFET.
 The resistor pulls up the output to make it high.

 If the input is high, the gate is charged and the MOSFET conducts.
 This pulls the output low.

-The disadvantage with NMOS is that the pullup resistors waste a tiny bit of current when the transistor is on.
+The disadvantage with NMOS logic is that the pullup resistors waste a tiny bit of current when the transistor is on.
 If you have millions of these then you are wasting electricity as heat and your chips get hot and slow down.
 CMOS was invented to solve this shortcoming.
 Another disadvantage is that the pulldown and pullup strengths are not well matched, leading to asymmetric waveforms.
 If we make the resistor smaller, so it pulls up more quickly, this wastes even more power.

 I wanted to get my hands dirty and I think your course sums up the whole experience from the ground up.
 You start by understanding how MOFETs work, get hands-on with Verilog and then all the way to the stage where you can be part of the ASIC shuttle.